pavanvittala/optional-toll/README.md

 •Note3: Scenario 4 is implemented in HW5.
 Also includes visualization of data.
 Create account and login pages were updated to use React

-•Note4: Scenarios 1-3 implemented by HW8
+•Note4: Scenarios 1-3 implemented in HW8

 Deployed application on Heroku: https://maps-system.herokuapp.com